Pennsylvania Divorce Procedures

 Latter Phase of Pennsylvania Divorce Procedure

 Consider that the divorcing parties have been successful in reaching an agreement.
 Then, the lawyers of the parties prepare a written version of the agreement.
 This document is to be filed in the court.
-If the Judge approves it, then it is made a court order along with the Divorce Decree.
+If the Judge approves it then it is made a court order along with the Decree.

 At times, the divorcing parties fail to develop an agreement.
 The other possibility is that the Judge may disapprove the agreement.
 In both these cases, the case proceeds to the Trial stage.
 Before this stage, the divorcing spouses and their attorneys most possibly remain present at pre-trial conferences with court masters.
 At the trial stage, both the spouses present testimony and witnesses.
 On the completion of the testimonies and witnesses, the Judge issues the court order.
 However, this is not the final step.
 It may occur that one or both parties may have their personal reasons due to which they are having objection regarding the court order.
 The remedy is that the divorcing parties may appeal against this order in a higher court.